Deep State Harassment of Peaceful Protest Groups

 Some years ago the House of Lords held that the police’s actions breached protestors’ rights to free expression and were limiting the right to protest and held up to be an indiscriminate and disproportionate restriction on the right to protest.

 In its various modes, be it New Labour, the Coalition or Conservative – Britain has been experiencing a more extreme form of government for decades since Thatcher.
 Undemocratic powers have developed, centralised and consolidated.

 We now have a country that resembles an authoritarian state.
 Against public opinion, this new state has waged unprovoked wars on sovereign nations, threatened and deposed democratically elected leaders, imposed sanctions without due debate with its neighbours and generally acted as an international intimidator.

-In the meantime, Britain’s so-called “special relationship” is merely a European outfit for American imperialism gone wrong.
+In the meantime, Britain’s so-called “special relationship” is becoming a third-party ‘outfit’ for American imperialism.
 The US is now widely regarded by the international community as not much more than a rogue state with too many big guns as its main worldwide diplomacy effort.

 Britain, like all authoritarian states gives the impression of a functioning democracy by the mere nature of providing a ludicrously antiquated voting system, which the government promised to reform – but didn’t.
 In reality, it fights political dissent at every opportunity, using taxpayer funds against activists and protest groups whose only crime is to moderate a rapacious, out-of-control corporatocracy that cares for nothing but profit, which it then offshores to prevent tax obligations.